"There

 Tiger

-smiles, rolls his eyes, signs the dotted line and hands
+smiles, rolls his eyes, signs the dotted line and hands the

-the Chemgro contract to Nader.
+Chemgro contract to Nader.

 “Happy

 Birthday, Ralphy.
-‘So long as men can breathe,
+‘So long as men can breathe, or eyes

 “Thank